 This research did not involve any experimental studies on humans or animals.
 The study protocol was reviewed and approved by the Regional Directorate of Animal Health and Livestock of Guiriko (Burkina Faso), which serves as the competent authority for veterinary field research.
 The authors confirm that the study complied with the ethical principles of social and behavioral research and respected confidentiality, anonymity, and voluntary participation of respondents.

-Bibliographical references
+References